 Japan to Release Treated Fukushima Water into Sea

-Japan will release more than a million tons of treated radioactive water from the stricken Fukushima nuclear plant into the sea in a decades-long operation, reports said Friday, despite strong opposition from local fishermen.
+Japan has decided to release treated water from the stricken Fukushima nuclear plant into the sea, reports said Friday, despite strong opposition from local fishermen.

-The decision ends years of debate over how to dispose of the liquid that includes water used to cool the power station after it was hit by a massive tsunami in 2011.
+The move would end years of debate over how to dispose of the liquid that includes water used to cool the power station after it was hit by a massive tsunami and went into meltdown in 2011.

-A government panel said earlier this year that releasing the water into the sea or evaporating it were both “realistic options”.
+A government panel said last year that releasing the water into the sea or evaporating it were both “realistic options”.

-There are around 1.23 million tonnes of waste water stored in tanks at the facility, according to plant operator TEPCO, which also declined to comment on the reports.
+So far around 1.25 million tonnes is being stored in tanks at the facility, according to plant operator TEPCO, which declined to comment on the reports.

-A decision is becoming urgent as space to store the water — which also includes groundwater and rain that seeps daily into the plant — is running out.
+A decision is becoming urgent because space to store the water is running out.